Sally creates bold, vibrant and energetic prints exploring science and biology.

 Since 2014, she has been collaborating with scientists from the Wellcome Trust Centre for Cell Matrix Research in Manchester to create work in response to their research.
-Using microscopic bio images of different cells and tissues, she creates one of a kind, printed surface pattern designs.
-In addition to exhibiting in the UK, Europe and Norway, she also delivers a programme of public engagement which take place at various public venues which have included The Whitworth and Manchester Museum and as part of events such as Manchester Science Festival, The Body Experience and European Researchers at Night.
+Using microscopic bio images of cells and tissues, she creates one of a kind designs.
+In addition to exhibiting in the UK, Europe and Norway, she continues to deliver a programme of public engagement.

 The Wellcome Trust Centre for Cell-Matrix Research is studying how cells respond to chemical and physical signals to build and repair tissues and how changes to matrix lead to diseases of ageing including cancer and age-related macular degeneration.